UsmanSaleem2003/Finance_Manager_WebApp_NEXTJS/README.md

 Supabase is an open-source backend-as-a-service (BaaS) that provides developers with a PostgreSQL database, authentication, real-time subscriptions, storage, and serverless functions.

 4)\_Prisma-
+Helps us define the schema easily.
+Can switch to any sql database easily without the need to rewrite in that sql's particular syntax.
+Generates different migrations(versions) of database. a)\_Install prisma. b)\_Write Schemas in schema.prisma file
+c)\_Create PrismaClient in ./lib/prisma.js file
+d)\_Create a migration of db

 5)\_Arcjet-
 Integrates with.
 Bot protection, data redaction, rate limiting, email validation & more in just a few lines of code.
 Customizable protection for forms, login pages, and API routes.